-The Nara nodded.
-"Everyone of chunin level or higher has been alerted of the situation.
+The strategist nodded.
+"Everyone of Chunin level or higher has been alerted of the situation.
 We're going to be working with three lines of defense: the wall, the business district, and the perimeter of the Hokage's mansion.
 Is ANBU ready to act?"

 Sai nodded.
 "I will be performing aerial surveillance to compensate for our inability to send any units beyond the wall.
 The rest of ANBU will be divided between the outer perimeters and the Hokage's defense."